Consistent monitoring of quantum fluctuations

 where the sum is over all lattice sites (or an extensive fraction thereof), and $Q_r$ is a local operator that acts on a neighborhood of the lattice site $r$.
 We assume that the system is initialized in a state $\rho$ with short-range correlation and evolves under a local Hamiltonian $H$.
 Then, the rescaled fluctuating part of $Q$, defined as

-where $Q(t) := e^{iHt} Q e^{-iHt}$, satisfies a Wick theorem in the thermodynamic $V \to \infty$ limit: $n$-point correlation functions of $q_t$ factorize into two point correlations~\cite{cao2025planckian} (see End Matter).
+where $Q(t) := e^{iHt} Q e^{-iHt}$, satisfies a Wick theorem in the thermodynamic $V \to \infty$ limit: $n$-point correlation functions of $q_t$ factorize into two point correlations~\cite{cao2025planckian} (see Appendix).
 In particular, $q_t$ has order-unity fluctuation, $\mathrm{Tr} [ \rho \, q_t^2 ]= \bigO(1)$ as $V \to \infty$.
 In other words, we may treat $q_t$ \textit{effectively} as a linear combination of ladder operators in a free boson system, and $\rho$ as a Gaussian state.
-This emergent Gaussianity generalizes one main assumption of Onsager and Machlup~\cite{onsager-machlup}.
+This emergent Gaussianity generalizes one of Onsager and Machlup's main assumptions~\cite{onsager-machlup}.
 It can understood of as a central limit theorem, or a consequence of cluster decomposition, and will allow us to obtain analytical results exact in the thermodynamic limit.
 No microscopic integrability is assumed; our results do not distinguish chaotic and integrable systems~\cite{wang-strasberg}.

 \textit{Measurement model.--} To monitor the fluctuations, we need non-demolition (weak) measurements.
-They are performed by letting the system interact with an measurement ancilla and then projectively measuring the latter.
+They are performed by letting the system interact with ancillas and then projectively measuring the latter.
 Here, we consider a simple ancilla model, made of a quantum harmonic oscillator; this preserves Gaussianity of the whole setup.
 We initialize it in the ground state $| 0 \rangle$ of $h = (p^2 + x^2) / 2$, $[x,p] = i$, and let it interact with the system under the unitary

 Then we projectively measure the position $x$ of the oscillator.
 Since the position has a Gaussian vacuum fluctuation of variance $\left< 0 | x^2 | 0 \right> = 1 / 2$, and $U_t$ displaces the position by $\gamma_t q_t$, we obtain a weak measurement of $q_t$ with imprecision $\sim 1/\gamma_t$, described by the Kraus operators